Syknapse/My-Learning-Tracker/log.md

 |Date|Learnt, thoughts, progress, ideas, links|
 |:---:|:---|

+## 28 Dec 17

+**#2018Objectives starts today:**

+### Operation JavaScript:

++ Learn and practice JS with the aim of being able to do most basic operations and algorithms.
++ Practice, practice, practice.
++ Start learning React (unless something radically changes the panorama in the next couple of months!)

+### Code Everyday

++ Commit to coding everyday.
++ This log becomes a daily log to add everything I'm working on and learning.
++ Finish important and relevant courses.
++ Work on self-initiated or collaboration projects to put skills into practice.

+### Get a Web Dev Job

+Take the necessary steps to get my first Web Developer job:

++ Apply for jobs.
++ Contact people who can help.
++ Prepare for interviews.
++ Learn any necessary additional skills or technologies.

 ## 24 Dec 17

 Spent the last few weeks working on the Udacity's Google Challenge Scholarship course.
 Then built a [full tutorial](https://github.com/Syknapse/Contribute-To-This-Project) for begginers to make their first contribution on GitHub.
 Spent a good amount of time improving it and learning more markdown in the process and dealing with the PRs I'm getting (17 contributions so far).
 Also added a custom JS feature to the [contribution page](https://syknapse.github.io/Contribute-To-This-Project/) that counts the number of contributions and displays the number in a counter with a count up style.